Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 We also see that the Lord, for the sake of Christ, provided food for his people just as he does today.
 Last week we saw that the famine was brought upon Israel because of their sinfulness.
 The Lord had warned them in Deuteronomy 28 that he would bring curses upon them if they disobeyed him, but would bring great blessing upon them if they would live according to his word.

 And still today he promises to provide for his people.
 Lean times come into our lives.
 There may be things that we would like that we do not receive because they are not true necessities.
-But God always provides daily bread for his people, and that is why Jesus told us not to worry about the necessities of life, for his Father knows that we need them and will surely supply them, in His way, at the right time.
+But God always provides daily bread for his people.
+Because of our heavenly Father’s provision, Jesus told us not to worry about the necessities of life, for our heavenly Father knows that we need them and will surely supply them, in his way, at the right time.
+(Matthew 6:25-34)

 Proclaiming Good News